 I’m really enjoying the Foreo Luna Play Plus, and it’s probably the cleansing tool that fits best into my lazy-but-ambitious routine.
 It’s a nice way to get a face massage in as well!
 If you like cleansing tools, you’re likely to like it too.
 If you’re not sure if you’ll like the silicone nubs, you can try out a manual silicone face washing pad first before going electronic.

-Products were provided for review, which did not affect my opinion.
+Products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.